Tunneling time problem: At the intersection of quantum mechanics, classical probability theory and special relativity: On the Bohmian approach to the tunneling time problem

+The main peculiarity of this model is that Bohmian trajectories, as the flow lines of $j_{tot}(x,t)$, do not intersect each other.
+As a consequence, two sets of trajectories ending in the non-overlapping transmission and reflection zones are localized in macroscopically distinct spatial regions at all stages of scattering, including the initial stage.

+At first glance, owing to this property, the Bohmian model provides a solid basis for solving the TTP.
+However, this is not.
+Yes, this model (see, e.g., \cite{Kre,Leav,Leav1}) does not lead to the Hartman effect.
+But it leads to other paradoxes (see \cite{Leav1}).
+And what is more important, there is a reason to consider the separation of transmission and reflection in this model as incorrect.
+The point is that the probability current density $j_{tot}$ and probability density $M_{tot}^2$ in Eqs. (\ref{1b}) possess by mutually exclusive properties: while the former allows one to see the transmission and reflection dynamics at all stages of scattering, the latter does not (as was stressed in \cite{Nus}, "transmission and reflection are inextricably intertwined").
+Thus, the modern Bohmian model of the OCS cannot be considered as well-established.

-It is worthwhile to note that, in fact, the well-known wave-packet analysis and Bohmian approach are two sides of the same "coin" -- quantum mechanics.
-The former visualizes the results of monitoring the quantum probability associated with a time-dependent wave function, and the latter visualizes those of monitoring the corresponding probability flow.
-Thus, the above mystery with Bohmian trajectories relates, in fact, to the pathological properties of the very wave function $\Psi_{tot}(x,t)$ to describe the OCS.
-Indeed, the probability flow lines in the quantum-mechanical model of this process, behaving contrary to the causality principle, allow tracing the subprocess dynamics at all stages of scattering.
-But the probability density does not.
-(And the corresponding model in CED possesses the same feature.)
+Of course, this fact does not at all mean that the Bohmian approach is invalid by itself.
+To some extent, the well-known wave-packet analysis and Bohmian approach (if one considers the Bohmian trajectories as merely the flow lines, and nothing more) are two sides of the same 'coin' -- QM.
+The former visualizes the results of monitoring the quantum probability density associated with a time-dependent wave function $\Psi_{tot}(x,t)$, and the latter visualizes those of monitoring the corresponding probability flow density.
+Thus, the shortcomings of the Bohmian model of the OCS result, in fact, from the pathological properties of the wave function $\Psi_{tot}(x,t)$ that represents a micro-cat state at the final stage of scattering.
+So that the modern Bohmian model and the wave-packet analysis (see Section \ref{smodel}, both give internally inconsistent descriptions of the OCS.